 Talking to the nursing home administrator should be the first step if you have concerns about the quality of care your loved one has received.
 If this doesn't resolve the issue to your satisfaction, you should then contact a nursing home abuse attorney to take legal action.

 Neblett, Beard & Arsenault's award-winning legal team is dedicated to advocating for the rights of vulnerable Louisiana seniors.
-Call today to schedule a free, no-obligation initial case review.
+Contact us online or call us directly at 318.588.6303 to schedule a free, no-obligation initial case review.